KusumaKrish15/Comic-Database-Service/docs/api/Get-comics.md

-# Get All Comic Books or a Book by Title
+# Get all comic books or a Book by title

 Lists all comic books in the collection or a specific comic book by title.